 Where this green manifesto is particularly lacking however is in explaining how they will raise the necessary funds for the greening of our economy at a time when there is such pressure to cut public spending.
 But as outlined in my piece in today’s Independent on Sunday, this is a criticism that can be made of all three major parties – and which Left Foot Forward levelled at Nick Clegg’s otherwise impressive £3 billion green stimulus package last week.

 Nick Clegg is expected to launch the Liberal Democrats’ ‘green manifesto’ later today.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.